Installing TYPO3¶

 # Tell DDEV to create a new project of type "typo3"

-# 'docroot' MUST be 'public' PHP 8.1 is required by TYPO3 v12
+# 'docroot' MUST be set to 'public'

-ddev config --project-type=typo3 --docroot=public --create-docroot --php-version 8.1
+ddev config --project-type=typo3 --docroot=public --php-version 8.2

-# Fetch a basic TYPO3 installation and its' dependencies
+# Fetch a basic TYPO3 installation and its dependencies

-ddev composer create "typo3/cms-base-distribution:^12"
+ddev composer create "typo3/cms-base-distribution:^13"

-After this command has finished running, example-project-directory
+After this command has finished running, the example-project-directory/ folder contains the following structure:

 .